HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip install -r requirements.txt
 3. Then run the code inside stay_awake.py file.
 4. [Optional] Launching the script on system startup is also possible if you follow below steps:
-- Modify the path from awake.bat file
+- Place the stay_awake.bat file in the virtual environment main folder (it will loops through all files inside this main folder to look for activate.bat and stay_awake.py file paths).
+- Make sure both the activate.bat and stay_awake.py files are both placed within this virtual folder as well, but these two files can be placed anywhere in this folder.
-- Place it inside the windows startup folder by doing Win+R then type shell:startup
+- Create a shortcut of this stay_awake.bat file, then place it inside the windows startup folder by doing Win+R then type shell:startup
 ```

 # Building Local GPT4 for free using Python